Big Data & Analytics

 With up to 360TB of storage space, get very high read-write rates (IOPS) with the power of SSD technology.

-Build Hadoop clusters using OVHcloud Bare Metal servers, then deploy and connect multiple data nodes via your guaranteed 50Gbps internal network (vRack) on the High Grade ranges.
-You can also use certain tools and projects in the Hadoop ecosystem (such as Apache Spark, Kettle, Ouzi or Mawazo) to simplify your IT management and business analysis processes.
+OVHcloud Bare Metal servers are adapted for building Hadoop clusters.
+Deploy and connect multiple data nodes via our guaranteed 50Gbit/s internal network (vRack) on the High Grade range.
+You can also use a range of tools and projects from the Hadoop ecosystem (Apache Spark, Kettle, Ouzi or Mawazo) to simplify your data management and business analytics processes.

 Options and services included